I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account

 This highlights the strong alignment between the model’s output and the author’s communicative intent, underscoring how ultra-personalization can yield suggestions that are both accurate and expressive.

-In Fig. \ref{fig:mean_acepted_rate_by_day}, we observe that the acceptance rate was generally higher on weekends compared to weekdays.
-This pattern suggests that in more casual, non-work settings, the lead author was more inclined to accept full suggestions—for example, showing a 100\% acceptance rate on Sundays.
-However, overall usage of the model was much greater during the week, when the author engaged in more frequent social interactions.
-Wednesdays stood out in particular: the day combined formal lab meetings with informal evening interactions at a local bar where the author regularly played music, creating the highest overall use.

 Daily Likert self-reports reflected moderate helpfulness (M=3.61/5, SD=0.89) and an even stronger sense of authorship control (M=3.94/5, SD=0.84).
 Taken together with the interaction logs, where suggestions were often accepted partially (frequently just one word) and used selectively, this pattern suggests the model was helpful without undermining agency, with the user leveraging it opportunistically while retaining control over voice.